Education Strategic Review

 In August 2019 the terms of reference and project plan for the development of the ESR post-registration speciality qualifications deliverables were approved by the GOC Senior Management Team.
 The intention was to replicate (at pace) the drafting, research and consultation process undertaken for the pre-registration qualifications for dispensing opticians and optometrists, with leadership from two dedicated Expert Advisory Groups (EAGs), one for therapeutic/independent (TP/IP) prescribing and one for contact lens opticians (CLO).

-Updated requirements for GOC approved qualifications as a contact lens optician are currently out for consultation, these proposals can be accessed via our Consultation hub, and will be considered for approval by Council in March 2022.
-This will conclude the ESR workstream for post-registration qualifications.
+Updated requirements for GOC approved qualifications as a contact lens optician were approved by Council on 16 March 2022.
+This concludes the ESR workstream for post-registration qualifications.